 The only way to really expand any skill is to practice and build habits that reinforce that behavior.
 In order to become more positive, you should focus on doing activities that can help focus on these emotions.
 Meditation, journaling, practicing daily gratitude, and surrounding yourself with positive people are all ways to actively change your thinking.

 The group of residents realized that they’re not alone in the daily battle to stay positive.
 They discussed the fact that caregivers and other employees at UMH are taking care of residents, helping them, and solving their problems all day on top of what might be going on in their personal lives.
-The group decided that they needed to do something about it, which is whey they’re now making an effort to spread the good vibes throughout the campus.
-The residents started writing “Thank You” notes and making bulletin board posts with positive quotes for anyone to take who need a little pick-me-up.
+The group decided that they needed to do something about it, which is why they’re now making an effort to spread the good vibes throughout the campus.
+The residents started writing “Thank You” notes and making bulletin board posts with positive quotes for anyone to take who may be in need of a little “pick-me-up”.
 The most recent project that the group is working on is creating t-shirts to help spread good vibes and smiles around the campus.

 The Positive Thinking program has truly been a huge success and continues to gain velocity with residents and staff as far as involvement and participation.
 The group continues to grow successfully helping to promote positive thinking, positive action, and an overall positive environment.
 Anyone interested in learning more about the program or how they can assist with the program may contact Faye Clark.